You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Online, On Campus or Hybrid Delivery

-Most students will pursue this program at the University Center of Greenville (UCG) and online, but all three options are available.
-Courses at the UCG are in a hybrid mode, but a full course load of 12-15 hours would likely involve some online courses for progress toward completing the degree in two years.
-Many more courses have face-to-face options on the main campus, but hybrid and online courses are offered as well.
+Lander's main campus offers options for courses that are face-to-face, hybrid, and online.
+Courses at the UCG are in a hybrid mode, but a full course load of 12-15 hours would likely involve some online courses for progress toward completing the degree.
+UCG students also have the option of taking courses on Lander's main campus.

 Frequently Asked Questions